gongjawal/dev/content/en/_index.md

 sections:
   - type: normal
-    text: "GongJaWal is a academic team blog, maintained by Gyeonggi Science High School Students (37th)"
+    description: "GongJaWal is a academic team blog, maintained by Gyeonggi Science High School Students (37th)"
     color: black
     header:
       title: What is GongJaWal?